makkus/docker-seafile/Manual.md

 ## /var/lib/seafile-data

 The data users store on seafile.
-Stored in a git
+Stored in a git-like format.

 ## /opt/seafile

 The seafile configuration, as well as all versions of seafile that were installed over the lifetime of this installation.
 Bit unusual, but that is due to the non-standard way Seafile has to be setup/configured.

 ## /backup